5 Adventure Books Like National Treasure

-National Treasure follows the main character, and the plot involves Nicolas Cage playing Benjamin Gates, Benjamin Franklin Gayton.
+Beyond the adventure and mystery, National Treasure touches on universal themes like trust, betrayal, love, sacrifice, and the quest for truth, making them relatable on multiple levels.
+National Treasure follows the main character, and the plot involves Nicolas Cage playing Benjamin Gates Benjamin Franklin Gayton.
 Since he was a boy, he was always interested in the history of America.
-One day he’s out looking for a key, and he finds it.
+One day, he’s out looking for a key and finds it.

-Also, it turns out that this guy who ends up being the villain tries to steal the Declaration of Independence.
+Also, it turns out that the guy who becomes the villain tries to steal the Declaration of Independence.
 It is because there’s a treasure map on the back of it revealing treasure.
-If you are a fan of treasure hunting stories, you will love these 5 books like National Treasure.
-Let’s review!
+If you enjoy treasure-hunting stories, you will love these seven books like National Treasure.
+These books are typically filled with action, suspense, and thrilling sequences.
+They transport you to various locales, from ancient temples to modern-day cities, offering an adventurous escape from daily life.
+Let’s go!

 1. The Lost Symbol

-Dan Brown is an adult mystery thriller novelist, and this is the third book in the Robert Langdon series.
+Dan Brown is a Young Adult mystery thriller novelist, and this is the third book in the Robert Langdon series.
 However, you do not have to read this series continually.
 It’s mostly a companion series with the same main character in each one.
-This novel opens with Robert Langdon, a Harvard professor of art history and symbology.
+This novel opens with Robert Langdon, a Harvard art history and symbology professor.
 Moreover, he is summoned by his good friend and colleague, Peter Solomon, to the United States capital to lecture.

 When he gets there, all things go down.
 He realizes that he was manipulated into coming to the capital and that his friend is missing.
-So he is at the capital when all of this crazy stuff happens.
-He ends up getting involved with the CIA with this organization called the Freemasons and a lot of other cool historical stuff going down.
+So he is in the capital when all of this crazy stuff happens.
+He gets involved with the CIA with this organization called the Freemasons and a lot of other cool historical stuff going down.
 The plot was twisty and a lot of fun.
 Dan Brown incorporates a lot of historical accuracy into his fictional works.
-So all of these secret societies, places, organizations are real, even though the events in this book are fictional.
+So, all of these secret societies, places, and organizations are real, even though the events in this book are fictional.

 Like National Treasure, there’s a character that knows nothing about symbols.
-She wanted to know everything which seemed convenient to explain to the reader to have Robert Langdon go on for paragraphs and paragraphs about intricate symbols and how they were used throughout history.
-Some of that was interesting, but a lot of it got to be long and brought me out of the reading experience.
+She wanted to know everything, which seemed convenient to explain to the reader to have Robert Langdon go on for paragraphs and paragraphs about intricate symbols and how they were used throughout history.
+Some of that was interesting but long and brought me out of the reading experience.

 Author: Dan Brown